 This publication applies to gas cylinder packages.
-It covers the selection and use of specialized leak detection fluids that are suitable for industrial gases including medical and food gases that have particular compatibility requirements.
+It covers the selection and use of specialized LDFs that are suitable for industrial gases including medical and food gases that have particular compatibility requirements.

 This publication may be used as a guideline when fluids are used for leak detection in other gas applications.